PerfectlySoft/PerfectDocs/guide/SQLite.md

 ### Import

-Fist and foremost, in any of the source files you intend to use with SQLite, import the module with:
+First and foremost, in any of the source files you intend to use with SQLite, import the module with:

 ``` swift
 import SQLite